working-group-two/wgtwo.com/website/src/pages/technology/features/data/cgnat.md

 # CGNAT

-Carrier-grade NAT (CGNAT) is a type of Network address translation for use in IPv4 network design.
+Carrier-Grade NAT (also known as CGN) is a NAT-based logical function used to share the same IPv4 address among several subscribers.